aalejandroaraujo/mhtp-plugins/mhtp-chat-woocommerce-v1.3.3-final/README.md

 ### AJAX Handlers
 The plugin registers the actions `wp_ajax_mhtp_start_chat_session` and `wp_ajax_nopriv_mhtp_start_chat_session`.
-These handlers create the Botpress conversation when the chat UI loads.
-If they are missing, every AJAX request will return an empty response and the front end will display "Failed to prepare chat user".
+These handlers initialize the Botpress user and send an initial request to the `/events` endpoint so Botpress can create a conversation.
+If these hooks are missing, every AJAX request will return an empty response and the front end will display "Failed to prepare chat user".

 The front-end script sends messages via `fetch` to the localized REST endpoint.
 Ensure `mhtpChatConfig.rest_url` and `mhtpChatConfig.nonce` are